AT&T is the nation's second-largest carrier, but in the LTE era it has seemingly always lagged a few steps behind Verizon.

 - International Roaming: AT&T's international features are a bit confusing.

-- Canada & Mexico: The AT&T Unlimited plans have a "Roam North America" feature that allows for free voice, text, and data roaming in Canada & Mexico - but the feature must be added to the line in advance of a trip.
+- Canada & Mexico: The AT&T Unlimited plans have a "Roam North America" feature that allows for free voice, text, and data roaming in Canada & Mexico.
+However, if a customer uses more than 50% of their data in Canada or Mexico for two consecutive months, the feature may be removed.

 - Rest of the World: With activation of the International Day Pass feature (no charge to activate), AT&T customers can use their existing plans and all of their plan's features (including high-speed unlimited data) for $10 per device per 24-hour period in over 100 countries.
 Note that the fine print indicates that this feature will be removed from the account if the majority of a customer's usage is international for two months in a row.